Divine Intervention in the Operating Room

 divine-interventionsurgeryfaithoperating-room

-A neurosurgeon navigating a tumor dangerously close to the speech center describes suddenly "knowing" the exact plane of dissection — a certainty that transcended his anatomical knowledge, his imaging studies, and his forty years of surgical experience.
-The tumor came out completely.
+A neurosurgeon navigating a tumor dangerously close to the speech center describes suddenly "knowing" the exact plane of dissection—a certainty that transcended his anatomical knowledge.
+The tumor came out cleanly.
 The patient woke up talking.
-He has never had that experience before or since, and he cannot explain how he knew what he knew in that moment.

-A cardiac surgeon, losing a patient on bypass despite every intervention in the protocol, describes an overwhelming and irrational urge to try one more thing — a maneuver that was not in any textbook, not in any guideline, not part of any training he had ever received.
+A cardiac surgeon, losing a patient during bypass, describes an overwhelming urge to try one more thing—a maneuver that wasn't in any textbook.
 It worked.
-The patient survived neurologically intact.
-Two decades later, he still cannot explain why he did it, how he knew it would succeed, or where the certainty came from.
+He still can't explain why he did it or how he knew it would succeed.

 Physicians' Untold Stories